 - Understand technical/ecological issues

-- And place great value on future
+- And place great value on future of the Earth

 - Engineer for efficiency and resilience

 - Reject: "cost effective for today's bottom line"

 - Spend \$1 trillion on climate resilience

-- saves \$60 trillion later this century
+- Saves \$60 trillion later this century

-- If we ignore climate change
+- If we ignore the climate crisis

-- costs to human civilization and Earth's ecosystem catastrophic
+- Existential crisis for human civilization and Earth's ecosystem

 - Community resilience & resistance!

 - Needs imagination and creativity which inspire!